 System Name or Identification/Tag: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

 System Location or Area Served: This field is filled out automatically.
-It is referenced from the CF2R-MCH-01, which must be completed prior to this document.Status: SEER and EER performance compliance credit check: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

+Indoor Unit Name: This field is filled out automatically.
+It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

+Status: SEER performance compliance credit check: This field is filled out automatically.
+It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

+Status: EER performance compliance credit check: This field is filled out automatically.
+It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

+Status: Heat Pump Heating Output Performance Compliance Check: This field is filled out automatically.
+It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

 Directory Used to Certify Product Performance: User to select from dropdown list the certification data base used to document equipment efficiency.
+Choices are AHRI, CEC and DOE.

-AHRI Certification Number for the Installed Space Conditioning System: If not using AHRI, select “N/A.” Otherwise, enter the complete AHRI Certification Number for the Installed Space Conditioning System.
+AHRI Certification Number for the Installed Space Conditioning System: If the directory used is not AHRI, “N/A” will automatically be entered.
+Otherwise, enter the complete AHRI Certification Number for the Installed Space Conditioning System.
 This number represents a specific piece of equipment (e.g., package units) or combination of equipment (e.g., split systems) that must match the installed equipment.

-Does the directory used to certify product performance require a specific air handler/furnace make and model?: If not using AHRI, user has the option to select “N/A.” Note that when using AHRI, this does not apply to package units.
+Does the directory used to certify product performance require a specific air handler, furnace or fan coil make and model?: If not using AHRI, user has the option to select “N/A.” Note that when using AHRI, this does not apply to package units.
 Sometimes, for split systems, a specific model air handler/furnace will be called out in addition to the condenser and coil.
 When it is, it must be installed and verified for the AHRI certificate to be valid for the installed system.
 Sometimes, the AHRI certificate only calls out the condenser and coil model numbers.
 In this case the furnace make/model need not be verified.
 If not, select “No”.

 Does the directory used to certify product performance require a time delay relay (+TDR)?: If not using AHRI, user has the option to select “N/A.” If the AHRI certificate specifies that a TDR was on the system when it was tested, then the TDR is required for the system to achieve its certified efficiency and it must be verified.
 If not, select “No”.
 The indication for a TDR usually consists of a “+TDR” at the end of the model number.
 Sometimes it may just be a “+D” (delay).